bridgecrew-perf7/LDOS--Deployment/05 Post Installation/visualizations and monitoring.md

 #### <font color='red'>Kiali</font>

-Kiali is an observability console for Istio with service mesh configuration and validation capabilities.It helps you understand the structure and health of your service mesh by monitoring traffic flow to infer the topology and report errors.
+Kiali is an observability console for Istio with service mesh configuration and validation capabilities.
+It helps you understand the structure and health of your service mesh by monitoring traffic flow to infer the topology and report errors.
 Kiali provides detailed metrics and a basic Grafana integration, which can be used for advanced queries.
 Distributed tracing is provided by integration with Jaeger.

 ``check Kiali service:``
 ```
 kubectl -n istio-system get svc kiali
 ```
 Note: its exposed on the default port: 20001

 ``using kubectl to port-forward:``
 ```
 kubectl port-forward svc/kiali 20001:20001 -n istio-system
 ```
 > browse to: https://localhost:20001/

 User: admin
 Password: admin

 Please note that this method exposes Kiali only to the local machine, no external users.
 You must have the necessary privileges to perform port forwarding.